Doing Business with Palm Beach State College

 Sales Calls & Purchasing Office Hours

-Vendors are welcome to make sales calls but are advised to make an appointment with the Purchasing office prior to arrival.
+Suppliers are welcome to make sales calls but are advised to make an appointment with the Purchasing office prior to arrival.
 Direct contact with individual departments is not permitted unless prior arrangements have been made with the Purchasing office.
 Normal office hours are Monday through Friday between 8:00 a.m. and 5:00 p.m. and summer office hours are Monday through Thursday between 7:00 a.m. and 5:00 p.m, closed Fridays.
-The current College operating schedule can be viewed online.

 Financial Obligations/Signatory Authority

-Only duly authorized employees are permitted to financially obligate the College, as defined within Palm Beach State College Contract Procedures: President, Vice President of Administration and Business Services, Controller and Procurement Director.
+Only duly authorized employees are permitted to financially obligate the College, as defined within Palm Beach State College Contract Procedures: President, Vice President of Finance & Administration, Controller and Procurement Director.
 A valid Purchase Order or P-Card is required prior to receiving any goods or services.